Auckland Grammar School

-Auckland Grammar School (often simplified to Auckland Grammar, or Grammar), established in 1869, is a state, day and boarding secondary school for boys in Auckland, New Zealand.
-The school has produced more national rugby team members than any other school in New Zealand, and 26 Rhodes Scholars to Oxford University.
+Auckland Grammar School (AGS, simply referred to as Auckland Grammar, or Grammar) is a state, day and boarding secondary school for boys in Auckland, New Zealand.
+Established in 1869, it has produced more national rugby team members than any other school in New Zealand, and 26 Rhodes Scholars to Oxford University.

-The school was originally situated on Howe Street in Freeman’s Bay, where Auckland Girls Grammar School is now located.
+The school was originally situated on Howe Street in Freeman's Bay, where Auckland Girls Grammar School is now located.
 It moved to its current site on Mountain Road in Epsom in 1916.
 As of 2020, it has 2606 students, making it the third largest school in New Zealand.
 The current headmaster, Tim O’Connor, was appointed in 2012.